Unraveling the Key of Machine Learning-based Android Malware Detection: Representative Approach Analysis

-\bulletpoint{Other considerations} \jh{Table~\ref{tab:comparative_study} additionally provides information on whether the selected approaches make their artifacts available and the specific toolchains they utilize.
-We note that nearly half of these approaches do not release their artifacts, posing significant challenges to reproducibility.
-Furthermore, the toolchains used by these approaches are diverse, such as Androguard~\cite{androguard}, APKTool~\cite{apktool}, and BackSmali~\cite{backsmali}.
-Such heterogeneity in toolchain selection complicates the direct comparison of these methods' effectiveness, as different toolchains can substantially impact the outcomes.} \jh{Combining with the aforementioned analysis, there is a pressing need for a general-purpose framework that not only unifies the development process but also supports multi-aspect evaluation scenarios for ML-based Android malware detectors.}
+\bulletpoint{Artifact Release and Toolchain} Table~\ref{tab:comparative_study} also reports whether the selected approaches make their artifacts publicly available and details the specific toolchains they employ.
+We observe that nearly half of these approaches do not release their artifacts, which poses significant challenges for reproducibility and subsequent research.
+Furthermore, the toolchains they use are diverse, including Androguard~\cite{androguard}, APKTool~\cite{apkt}, and BackSmali~\cite{backsmali}.
+We know that different toolchains may yield varying analysis results for the same APK due to differences in their static analysis capabilities~\cite{arp2014drebin,mariconti2016mamadroid}.
+As a result, it is difficult to fairly compare the effectiveness and efficiency of these approaches when they rely on heterogeneous toolchains.
+To further investigate this issue, we conduct an experimental analysis in Section~\ref{sec:toolchain_analysis}.

+Combining the aforementioned analyses, there is a pressing need for a general-purpose framework that standardizes the entire development pipeline, from feature extraction and model construction to training and deployment.
+Such a framework should also support diverse and configurable evaluation scenarios for ML-based Android malware detectors, enabling fair comparison across approaches, improving reproducibility, and facilitating large-scale empirical studies.